RaphaelUriol/MacOS-Hardenning-and-Optimisation/README.md

 Script to Harden and Optimise MasOs Ventura 13.2.1
 -------------------------------
-This script offers a selection of configurations for Harden your Mac, feel free to comment on the parts you are not interested in.
+This is a All in One script that offers a selection of configurations for Hardening your Mac, and optimizing it.Ffeel free to comment on the parts you are not interested in.

 Hardening
 -------------------------------